nicolewallace09/react-movie-app/README.md

 ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-Welcome to The Shoppies: Movie awards for entrepreneurs!
-This application was build to help Shopify manager their movie nominations.
-This application allows users to search for movies using the OMBD api and allow users to save the movies they want to nominate.
-The application is built using React, Javascript, HTML, and CSS.
+This is an application using React as the framework and allows the user to search movies they want to watch from the OMDB API.

 ## Table of Contents
 * [Installation](#installation)